 In the surveys we conducted in Western countries, we made sure that the respondents understood the net cost of the GCS (e.g. $85 per month for the average American, £20 per month for a British person).
 Nevertheless, 76% of Europeans and 54% of Americans support the GCS.

-Strong support also exists for other global redistribution policies, such as a global tax on millionaires that would finance low-income countries (69% expressed support in the U.S. and 84% expressed support in Europe).
+Strong support also exists for other global redistribution policies, such as a global tax on millionaires that would finance low-income countries (69% in the U.S. and 84% in Europe, cf. Fig. 1b).
 When asked how much of the revenue from such a tax should go to low-income countries as opposed to funding domestic health and education, the average respondent prefers to allocate one-third of the revenue to low-income countries.
 When asked about their preferred amount of foreign aid, most of the respondents who are given information on the actual amount of foreign aid choose a bracket at least as high as the actual amount, and most of those without this information choose a bracket at least as high as the perceived amount.
 Another question confirms that majorities are willing to increase foreign aid (Fig. 1b), but only if certain conditions are met, such as ensuring that the aid is well spent and that other high-income countries also increase their contributions.
 In other words, its unilateral nature is one of the reasons why foreign aid is not as popular as global policies.

 Our experiments confirm the robustness of support for global policies.
 A list experiment showed no evidence that people would exaggerate their support owing to social desirability concerns.
 An experiment in which respondents could donate to someone in need shows that European people and American people who voted for Joe Biden donate as much when the recipient is an African person as they would to a fellow citizen, although Trump voters donate less to African people.
 Conjoint analyses show that a political platform is more likely to be preferred if it includes the GCS or a global tax on millionaires, and that global policies rank high in policy prioritisation.
 Our randomised experiments also show that a candidate would not lose vote intentions by supporting the GCS, and could even gain up to 11 points in France.